asnaqsys/asnaqsys.github.io/reference/escapefx/build-dropdown-list.md

 | ListID      | input     | The ID of the desired List
 | TargetValue | input     | The value that will be used to determine which *row*, if any, will be marked as 'selected'.

-The output parameter ListHTML will contain a string representing a 3 'column table', with each *row* delimited by a new line and each column with a Tab, something like this (where → > represents a Tab character /u0009):<br/>
+The output parameter ListHTML will contain a string representing a 3 'column table', with each *row* delimited by a new line character and each column separated with a Tab, something like this (where → represents a Tab character /u0009):<br/>
 ```
      A →           →  A-Allowed
      B →  selected →  B-Bypassed